A tui pauses from drinking at a Topflite Nectar Feeder

 Never feed bread or scraps, especially not on the ground, as this can encourage predators to lurk.
 In 2015, Auckland PHD student Josie Galbraith studied bird numbers in yards around Auckland and found that those who fed bread actually had less natives visiting, but more introduced species.
 She hypothesised that the natives were crowded out by the large number of sparrows, doves and ducks – and decided to stay away.

-If you’re feeding sugar water or nectar for tūī and korimako, ensure the feeder is washed with warm, soapy water and the feed changed every day.
-Similarly, seed feeders should be washed before being topped up.
+If you’re feeding sugar water or nectar for tūī and korimako, ensure the feeder is washed with warm, soapy water and the feed changed every 2 - 3 days.
+Similarly, seed feeders should be cleared of old food and thoroughly washed and dried twice a week too.

 Bird baths and water sources are also a much-appreciated feature in your garden where birds are concerned – and not just in the summer.
 Birds need to groom their feathers daily and also need reliable access to clean water throughout the year.
 Cut up fruit can be an additional delicious treat for our natives, especially loved by waxeyes.
 Good for using up fruit that can’t be eaten too!